muritane/coordination-architecture/docs/00_core/executability_constraint.md

 ---

-## Failure Without Execution
+## Non-executable failure modes

-Non-executable systems do not fail structurally.
+Non-executable representations do not fail structurally.

-They fail only via:
+They fail via:
 - loss of belief,
 - reputational decay,
 - narrative replacement.